-- 4. A satisfactory score on a national recognized, standardized test of writing skills. - 5.
+- 4. A satisfactory score on a nationally recognized, standardized test of writing skills for candidates who do not have a 3.0 GPA. - 5.
 M.Ed. in Elementary Education applicants must submit evidence of a passing score on PRAXIS II, Elementary Education: Curriculum, Instruction, & Assessment (K-5), or Elementary Education: Curriculum, Instruction, & Assessment (4-8); or passing score on test in Elementary Education approved by Mississippi State Department of Education, and a passing score on the Mississippi Foundations of Reading test.
-The Mississippi Foundations of Reading test is waived for teachers who received their teaching license prior to May 2016.
+The Mississippi Foundations of Reading test is waived for teachers who received their teaching license prior to May 2016. - 6.
+For candidates seeking elementary education (K-6) endorsement for the first time, evidence must be provided of a passing score on the Mississippi Foundations of Reading Test.